kbb29/recycle/README.md

 #### Singh dataset
 rewrote the way data was loaded so that we do augementation for the training data.
 Also now with normlisation.  and no sigmoid much bigger dataset 99% accuracy after 3 epochs.
-But epochs much longer because of larger dataset 827 s for 8 epochs can't compare with garbage dataset because of different labels.
+But epochs much longer because of larger dataset 1600 s for 8 epochs can't compare with garbage dataset because of different labels.

 99% on test set

 And then try training just the last 3 layers and see how much speedup we get.
-And then try inception
+99% in 3 epochs (800s per epoch) 99% in 3 epochs, 827s for 8 epochs, so not huge time saving And then try inception -

 Why does this give improvements?
 Dataset size